Mpox (formerly Monkeypox)

 • You may want to include questions about overseas travel in your screening practices and check if your client has a fever or is feeling unwell.

-• Inform your clients of potential symptoms to look out for and tell them to let you know if they are exposed to Mpox.
+• Inform your clients of potential symptoms to look out for and tell them to let you know if they are exposed to mpox.

 Vaccination